cubter/event_observer/Readme.md

 I've written `C++` code to assign weights to timeline's points so that they've different y-coordinates.
 Although R's envrironments are fast, STL's `unordered_map`s are faster, and this helped improve the performance for species with hundreds of thousands of events.
 Despite this, sourcing a C++ file takes time initially during the app's launch.

 As regards plots, because there're species with hundreds of thousands of events, I render them with `webGL`.
-The drawback is that it requires more resources from the user's OS.
+The drawback is that it requires more resources from the user's OS, but also that old browsers may not support it.
+An optimal solution here would be detecting if the browser supports WebGL & using it then, reverting to the old CPU rendering otherwise.

 As regards maps, I use `plotly`'s `canvas` option to improve rendering.
 Still, hundreds of thousands of events render slow.